 Let’s fast forward my brother went to college and I was in high school.
 The only thing was I kept falling asleep in school and no one knew why.
-Then, finally after many doctor visits and tests, I was diagnosed with Mononucleosis.
+Then, finally after many doctor visits and tests, I was diagnosed with Mononucleosis, Chronic Fatigue, and Epstein-Barr Disease.
 It was so bad my parents had to take me out of school and brought me to Florida and the warm sunshine to re-cooperate.
-I had never been this sick I my life.
+I had never been this sick in my life.
 I was barely able to move my body and my skin was ghostly white.
 I remember not even being able to lift my arms up, it was very scary.
-Until it hit again!
+Until mono hit again.

 This doctor did something no one else had ever done.
-He told me to change my eating habits!
-Put me put me on a special diet, high quality nutritional supplements and special allergy type shots and monitored my results.
+He told me to change my eating habits.
+The Doctor put me on a special diet of high-quality nutritional supplements, and special allergy type shots and monitored my results.
 I had to travel over an hour every month to go and see him.
-Slowly I got better, my extreme fatigue, fuzzy thinking and overall health got better.
-This was great!
+Slowly I got better, my extreme fatigue, fuzzy thinking, and overall health got better.
+This was great.
 And life went on, until…

 My World Came Crashing Down